jojijacobk/JavaScript-Knowledge/Object-&-Prototype.md

 **Number**

--   In javascript, numbers are represented using Number data type.
+-   In JavaScript, numbers are represented using Number data type.
 -   A number is 64 bit floating point representation of a number.
     -   1 bit for sign
     -   11 bits for exponents